projectcalico/calico/README.md

 comma-separated list of the names of the components you want to install the dependencies for.

-For example, if you want to work on Felix and the ACL manager, you will want to set it to `felix,acl_manager`.
+For example, if you want to work on Felix, you will want to set it to `felix`.
 With that set, you can then run `pip install -e .`, which will install the subset of the dependencies needed for those components.